 Career Counseling is a process of establishing or changing your career goal through examining basic traits such as skills, interests, personality, and values in relationship to the world of work.
-Our role is to guide you as you learn career and life planning skills including decision making.
+Our role is to help guide you as you learn career and life planning skills including decision making.
 Hopefully, after researching potential options, you will discover a path the is compatible and worthwhile.

-There are several ways to approach this process.
-You may work with a counselor individually by making an appointment (360.475.7530).
-You may sign up for a career planning workshop and then meet with a counselor afterwards or you may register for the one credit General Studies 140 class that is usually offered each quarter.
+You may work with a counselor individually.
+You may sign-up for a career planning workshop or you may register for General Studies 140 (one credit non-transfer course) that is usually offered each quarter.

 To schedule an appointment: